golubitsky/music/README.md

 - [x] Use consistent flat symbol throughout codebase (polychordFractions seem to have the symbol, others use letter "b").
 - [x] Constantize flat, sharp symbols.
 - [ ] Constantize intervals.
 Possibly chord symbols/intervals should be in separate constants.
+- [ ] Refactor chords.js tests to be more data-driven/DRY.